tidyverse/readr/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs.
+There was one NOTE:

+* This release fixes the "non-cross-platform calls to iconv()", so the package can now be un-orphaned.

+This release also fixes the new vignette building problems with diagrammeR.

 ## Reverse dependencies